Treasures of COASTAL JAPAN

 Kanazawa (Toyama day trip)

-We will depart by coach for neighboring Toyama Prefecture, approximately one hour.
-In the small city of Takaoka, long famous for the local craft of metalworking, we will visit two makers: one casting large-scale bronze sculptures using traditional methods, and the other creating refined, flexible tin for tableware, interior use and bells.
-Continuing to central Toyama, we’ll have a casual lunch followed by a visit to the city’s Kirari Glass Art Museum in a landmark building by noted architect Kengo Kuma, before returning to Kanazawa for the evening.
+We depart by coach for neighboring Toyama Prefecture, approximately one hour.
+In central Toyama, we’ll visit to the city’s Kirari Glass Art Museum, in a landmark building by noted architect Kengo Kuma, and after lunch continue to the small city of Takaoka, long famous for metalworking crafts, we will visit two makers: one casting large-scale bronze sculptures using traditional methods, and the other creating refined, flexible tin for tableware, interior use and bells.
+We return to Kanazawa for the evening.

 Accommodations: Hyatt Centric Kanazawa